OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 In addition to the requirements outlined in Open Finance Brasil security provisions the Authorization Server

-1. shall only issue tokens on presentation of a refresh token when the consent resource the refresh token is bound to is active and valid;
+1. shall only issue _ refresh_tokens_ when bound to an active and valid consent;
-2. shall only share access to resources when presented with an access token linked to an active and valid consent;
+2. shall only share access to resources when presented with an _access_token_ linked to an active and valid consent;
-3. shall revoke refresh tokens and where practicable access tokens when the linked Consent Resource is deleted;
+3. shall revoke _refresh tokens_ and where aplicable _access tokens_ when the linked Consent Resource is deleted;
-4. shall ensure Access Tokens are issued with sufficient scope necessary for access to data specified in the Permissions element of a linked Consent Resource object;
+4. shall ensure _access tokens_ are issued with sufficient scope necessary for access to data specified in the _Permission_ element of a linked Consent Resource object;
-5. shall not reject an authorisation request requesting more scope than is necessary to access data specified in the Permissions element of a linked Consent Resource object;
+5. shall not reject an authorisation request requesting _scopes_ broader than those necessary to access data specified in the Permissions element of a linked Consent Resource object;
 6. may reduce requested scope to a level sufficient to enable access to data resources specified in the Permissions element of a linked Consent Resource object;
 7. shall retain a complete audit history of the consent resource in accordance with current Central Bank brazilian regulation;
 8. shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of [RFC6749]) if the CPF of the authenticated user is not the same as indicated in the _loggedUser_ element of the Consent Resource Object;